Live vs Recorded or Prerecorded Webinars Plus Evergree aka Ever Webinar vs GotoMeeting

 Summary of Show on Live vs Recorded Webinars and the systems to manage them

-Although there are a lot of different webinar systems, two which stand out are the Evergreen Business System and GoToMeeting.
+Although there are a lot of different webinar systems, two which stand out are the Evergreen Business System (edit now known as EverWebinar!) and GoToMeeting.
 For the Evergreen Business System, a one-off fee enables you create and automate webinars on a variety of different domains; and the GoToMeeting is a pay monthly, traditional ‘go to meeting’ which runs on somebody else’s system.
 In terms of which webinar system is best, Evergreen Business System is favoured because recording is a problem with the GoToMeeting system, and as webinars are so profitable anyway; the cost benefits of paying monthly are less significant.
 Furthermore, the Evergreen Business System provides a range of different options for your recorded webinars.
 When considering whether to record your webinar or do it live, the primary rule is to be completely honest, as there are a range of different ethical concerns which need to be considered when running live or recorded webinars.
 What is really important to think through is how professional you want the webinar to be, which can be jeopardised when doing live webinars.
 One effective approach is to pre-record the webinar then run it whilst being available for chat, which can actually increase sales.
 It is important however to always record what you do to ensure that you don’t miss any ‘gems’.
 Another method is to go live and present an existing PowerPoint presentation, although sometimes there is too much focus on ‘the live’, and mistakes such as lateness can have big consequences.
 Although technology is not advanced enough to seamlessly combine live and recorded webinars, one way of getting around this is to have a live chat after a recorded webinar.

 Transcription of Webinar Show